auth0/lock/README.md

 ## Example

 The example directory has a ready-to-go app.
-In order to run it you need [node](http://nodejs.org/) installed, then execute `npm run example` from the root of this project.
+In order to run it you need [node](http://nodejs.org/) installed and grunt (npm i grunt -g), then execute `grunt example` from the root of this project.

 ## Develop

-Run `npm run dev` and point your browser to `http://localhost:9999/test_harness.html` to run the test suite.
+Run `grunt dev` and point your browser to `http://localhost:9999/test_harness.html` to run the test suite.

 ## Browser Compatibility

-We are using [BrowserStack](http://browserstack.com) and [Travis-CI](http://travis-ci.org) to run the test suite on multiple browsers on every push.
+We are using [BrowserStack](http://browserstack.com) to run the test suite on multiple browsers on every push.

 ## License